 Based on studies in male animals, Femara may impair fertility in males of reproductive potential [see Nonclinical Toxicology (13.1)].

 The safety and effectiveness in pediatric patients have not been established.

 The median age of patients in all studies of first-line and second-line treatment of metastatic breast cancer was 64-65 years.
-About 1/3 of the patients were ≥70 years old.
-In the first-line study, patients ≥70 years of age experienced longer time to tumor progression and higher response rates than patients <70.
+About 1/3 of the patients were greater than or equal to 70 years old.
+In the first-line study, patients greater than or equal to 70 years of age experienced longer time to tumor progression and higher response rates than patients less than 70.

-In the adjuvant setting, more than 8,000 postmenopausal women were enrolled in the clinical study.
-In total, 36 % of patients were aged 65 years or older at enrollment, while 12% were 75 or older.
+In the adjuvant setting (BIG 1-98), more than 8,000 postmenopausal women were enrolled in the clinical study.
+In total, 36% of patients were aged 65 years or older at enrollment, while 12% were 75 or older.
 More adverse reactions were generally reported in elderly patients irrespective of study treatment allocation.
 However, in comparison to tamoxifen, no overall differences with regards to the safety and efficacy profiles were observed between elderly patients and younger patients.

 Isolated cases of Femara overdose have been reported.
 In these instances, the highest single dose ingested was 62.5 mg or 25 tablets.
 While no serious adverse reactions were reported in these cases, because of the limited data available, no firm recommendations for treatment can be made.
 However, emesis could be induced if the patient is alert.
 In general, supportive care and frequent monitoring of vital signs are also appropriate.
 In single-dose studies, the highest dose used was 30 mg, which was well tolerated; in multiple-dose trials, the largest dose of 10 mg was well tolerated.